Ivshti/autoupdaty/README.md

 This was built primarily for in-house use for NW.js.
 It isn't documented perfectly and developed for generic use cases, so please use Electron's auto-updater unless you're very brave.

 The reason to use `autoupdaty`, if it was a bit more mature, would be that it's incredibly simple and doesn't require any external dependencies (such as Squirrel's .NET).
+In other words, if you're looking for something simpler, more hackable and obvious in the way it works.